MidnightMasha69/Neta.WebPage.CSharp/README.md

     dont forget add source link

     v0.7 - Yet anothe redesign but finally a final one, fully applied to homepage. more edits and fixes. - 7/4/2018 - 12:26 AM

+    v0.8 - Final design applied to all other pages and sign in - sign up system upgraded and sign out system in alpha. more fixes and       additions. - 7/4/2018 - 9:46 AM